Storm-bit/vk-bot-sdk/README.md

 # vk-java-sdk
-## The best Java library for working with VK api
+## The Java library for working with VK api